matteoxpo/T10D16/README.md

     Emergency message: extended string.h library calls are unavailable – the strtok function is not found.

-Oh for god's sake.
+Oh, for god's sake.
 Looks like I have to add this function to the library as well.

 ***== Quest 7 received.
 Add declaration and definition of the s21_strtok function to src/s21_string.h and src/s21_string.c files.
 Add the s21_strtok_test function to the src/s21_string_test.c file for checking the s21_strtok function using a set of test data (minimum 3): normal values, abnormal values, boundary values, etc. For each test, the input, output, and test result (SUCCESS/FAIL) must be output to stdout.
 Add the launch of this function to main.
 When developing the s21_strtok function, only use language features.
 Using string.h and other libraries is not allowed.
 Build the program using the makefile.
 Name of the build stage: strtok_tests.
 The executable file should be stored at the root in the build folder.
 It should be named Quest_7. ==***